-The Board noted that the Fund underperformed the peer group median of its Morningstar comparative universe for the one-year, three-year, five-year and ten-year periods ended June 30, 2020.
-The Board also reviewed the performance of the Fund against broad-based securities market benchmarks, noting that it had underperformed its primary and secondary benchmark indices for the one-, three-, five-, and ten-year periods ended June 30, 2020.
+The Board noted that the Fund underperformed the Morningstar peer group average for the one-, three-, five-, and ten-year periods ended June 30, 2021.
+The Board considered that the Fund underperformed the Cohort over the one-, three-, and ten-year periods, but outperformed over the five-year period ended June 30, 2021.
+The Board also reviewed the performance of the Fund against broad-based securities market benchmarks, noting that it had underperformed its primary and secondary benchmark indices for the one-, three-, five-, and ten-year periods ended June 30, 2021.